Manasi2001/Manasi2001/README.md

 <img src="https://user-images.githubusercontent.com/68627617/121176776-3d016900-c87a-11eb-83b1-35a8922a84e9.gif" align="right" width="300" height="225"/>

-😎 I’m currently working as a Mentor for Let's Grow More - Summer of Code (LGM-SoC'21).
+😎 I’m currently working as an Artificial Intelligence Intern @IoTIoT.in.

 👯 I’m looking to collaborate on Machine Learning projects!

 📈 I have worked as:
    1. Data Science & Business Analytics Intern @The Sparks Foundation
    2. Machine Learning Intern @Widhya
-   3. Open Source Contributor for GirlScript Summer of Code (GSSoC'21)
+   3. Open Source Contributor for GirlScript Summer of Code (GSSoC'21): Rank '28' Achiever
+   4. Mentor for Let's Grow More Summer of Code (LGM-SoC'21)
+   5. Open Source Contributor for DevIncept Contribution Program (DCP'21): Rank '1' Achiever

 ### 🌐 You can reach me at: